maersta/lazyb0y/README.md

 **INTRODUCTION**
 <br /><br />
-Super simple bash script used to generate quick commands for various web penetration tools
+Rough bash script used to generate syntax for various web penetration tools and run some fast scans for a simple target overview.

 Probably the worst code you've ever seen but hey, if it works..